 - Price: £44.99 / $59.95 / AU$69.99 as tested

 - Sizes available: 700c × 42mm (tested); 650b × 42mm

 - Highs/lows: Excellent grip off-road; great ride quality; slow on tarmac

 - Best for: Rowdier, more technical off-road riding

 WTB has been on a roll developing really good gravel and all-road tyres.
 The WTB Resolute builds on the success of the popular Horizon and Byway tyres with a more aggressive tread pattern.

-The Resolute is positioned as WTB’s all-condition gravel tyre.
-The tread pattern features small, square knobs that are tightly spaced through the center to minimize rolling resistance with wide-set intermediate and sturdy side knobs to provide plenty of grip on loose and rocky terrain.
+The Resolute is positioned as WTB’s all-condition gravel bike tyre.
+The tread pattern features small, square knobs that are tightly spaced through the centre to minimise rolling resistance with wide-set intermediate and sturdy side knobs to provide plenty of grip on loose and rocky terrain.

 The Resolute is a pure gravel tyre.
-It suffers from a bit of drag and hum on pavement but performs incredibly well on gravel and dirt.
+It suffers from a bit of drag and hum on tarmac but performs incredibly well on gravel and dirt.